-Course title Credits Credit distribution of the Eligibility Pre- Department
+Course title & Code Credits Credit distribution of the course Eligibility criteria Department offering the Lecture Tutorial Practical/ Practice of the course course Fabric Study 4 3 0 1 12 th Pass NIL Home Science

-& Code course criteria requisite offering the

-Lecture Tutorial Practical/ of the course

-Practice course

-Fabric 4 3 Λ 1 12th Pass NIL Home

-Study • 3 U 1 12 1 455 NIL Science

 - To briefly study the fabric components. - To enhance awareness of various commercially available fabrics. - To understand the properties and end uses of the various types of fabrics.